 We are acutely aware that the Traffic Department is under staffed which impacts negatively on the department's ability to effectively deal with Traffic violations within the Municipal jurisdictional area.
-It is therefore critical that the law enforcement personnel (traffic component) be expanded over the next five years.
-Part of the strategy will include the training of traffic wardens to the level of traffic officers.
+It is therefore critical that the law enforcement personnel (traffic component) be progressively expanded over the next five years.
 The traffic infrastructure also needs to be upgraded to comply with the Provincial and National Regulations and requirements.
-It is also envisage buying new traffic vehicles over the IDP term that would make the Department competitive in combating traffic related offences.
-Responding to traffic related offences is not only a municipal traffic function but also includes positive action from other law enforcement agencies.
-The Inter-Governmental Relations to this end will be strengthened to combat crime effectively within the Witzenberg area.
-It is further envisaged that a specialized traffic officers' component be established that will lead the municipality's zero tolerance approach to speeding, reckless, negligent and drunk driving.
-Strategies will include specialized operation to apprehend the offenders and start a name and shame campaign.
+It is also envisage buying new traffic vehicles over the IDP term that would render the Department competitive in combating traffic related offences.
+Responding to traffic related offences as well as general law enforcement matters, is not only a municipal traffic function but also includes positive action from other law enforcement agencies.
+The Inter-Governmental Relations to this end will be strengthened to combat crime effectively within the Witzenberg area and promote a proactive stance to public safety.
+It is further envisaged that a specialized traffic officers' component (fast response unit) be established that will lead the municipality's zero tolerance approach to speeding, reckless, negligent and drunk driving.
+Strategies will include specialized operations to apprehend offenders and start a name and shame campaign.

-During May 2013 Witzenberg Municipality's Traffic Services, together with the Training Section and Human Resources Department, went through a process of identifying and appointing ten (10) suitably qualified candidates to whom learnerships as Learner Traffic Officers at the Gene Louw Traffic College were awarded.
-These learners will assist the municipality from 1 July 2014 to render more effective and efficient Traffic services.
-Visibility of traffic services in the outer towns will improve due to this initiative.
+During May 2013 Witzenberg Municipality's Traffic Services, together with the Training Section and Human Resources Department, went through a process of identifying and appointing ten (10) suitably qualified candidates to whom a learnership as Learner Traffic Officers at the Gene Louw Traffic College were awarded.
+Upon successful completion, these learners are to be utilized on a contract basis to assist the municipality from 1 July 2014 to render more effective and efficient Traffic services.
+Coupled with the intended expansion of the fleet of traffic vehicles, the visibility and effectiveness of traffic services in all the responsible areas of Witzenberg, especially the outer towns will improve due to this initiative